mammahe/Kotlin-Questions-and-Answers/Read.md

 ```

 **Source:** _kotlinlang.org_

+### What is the use of @JvmStatic, @JvmOverloads, and @JvmFiled in Kotlin?
+**Answer:**
+@JvmStatic: This annotation is used to tell the compiler that the method is a static method and can be used in Java code.
+@JvmOverloads: To use the default values passed as an argument in Kotlin code from the Java code, we need to use the @JvmOverloads annotation.
+@JvmField: To access the fields of a Kotlin class from Java code without using any getters and setters, we need to use the @JvmField in the Kotlin code.
-### Q4: How are extensions resolved in Kotlin and what doest it mean? ☆☆☆
+### How are extensions resolved in Kotlin and what doest it mean? ☆☆☆

 **Answer:**
 Extensions do not actually modify classes they extend.
 By defining an extension, you do not insert new members into a class, but merely make new functions callable with the dot-notation on variables of this type.